 TestComplete or TestExecute must have access to all the resources, applications and files required for testing.
 Also, TestComplete (or TestExecute) must have appropriate access permissions for these files and resources.

-Note: In addition, if you use Zephyr for Jira to plan and monitor your testing efforts, you can publish your TestComplete test results to your Jira projects.
+Note: In addition, if you use Zephyr Squad to plan and monitor your testing efforts, you can publish your TestComplete test results to your Jira projects.
 To do this, bind your TestComplete project to your Jira project and assign Zephyr tests to your TestComplete tests.
-To learn how to do this, see Integration With Zephyr for Jira.
+To learn how to do this, see Integration With Zephyr Squad.

 Install TestComplete or TestExecute on the computer where your automated tests will run.